 The best thing about user-generated content is that any company can get involved.
 You simply need a customer base that is willing to share their experiences with others and a campaign that lets these experiences take center stage.

 One of the longest-running user-generated content campaigns is Share a Coke, which for years has featured hundreds of the most popular names on Coca-Cola cans and bottles.
 Consumers dug through store shelves to find their name on the product, and were encouraged through marketing and in-store displays to post a picture on social media with the #ShareaCoke hashtag.
+From creative Instagram posts to selfies, these were all great examples of UGC.
 In addition to personalized names, there were labels that promoted sharing the products with friends or family members – labels like “friend,” “grill master,” “bro,” etc.

 This year’s campaign, called Share a Coke and a Song, switches things up a bit and features 70 famous song lyrics on the company’s products.
 Music is seen as a universal language of sorts, and Coca-Cola wanted to bring a sense of unity to its diverse customer base.